ratna3/Sorting-Algorithm-Visualizer/README.md

 - Generate a random array of your desired size and range

 ### 2. Sorting Algorithm Selection
-Choose from six different sorting algorithms to visualize:
+Choose from seven different sorting algorithms to visualize:
 - Bubble Sort: Simple comparison-based algorithm that repeatedly steps through the list
 - Selection Sort: Simple in-place comparison sort that finds the minimum element
 - Insertion Sort: Builds sorted array one item at a time
 - Merge Sort: Efficient divide-and-conquer algorithm
 - Quick Sort: Highly efficient divide-and-conquer algorithm
 - Heap Sort: Comparison-based sort that uses a binary heap data structure
+- Radix Sort: Non-comparative sorting algorithm that sorts data based on individual digits

 ### 3. Animation Speed Control
 Adjust the delay between steps to control the visualization speed.